 In Vermont, if we can’t buy what we like, we make it ourselves.

-- Plain and simple, coffee is best roasted in small batches and enjoyed fresh, within a week or two of roasting.
+Plain and simple, coffee is best roasted in small batches and enjoyed fresh, within two weeks of roasting.

-- The complexity of coffee can and should be enjoyed by everyone.
+The complexity of quality coffee can and should be enjoyed by everyone.

 We started roasting coffee for ourselves.
-We’re ready to share the joy of fresh coffee with our friends.
+We’re ready to share the joy of fresh, seasonal coffee with our friends.

 About the Roastery

-The roastery is located in a post and beam barn in rural Central Vermont.
+Our first roastery was located in a post and beam barn in rural Central Vermont.
 The barn was built to house a ceramics studio and (graciously) made room for a coffee roaster.
 Though a coffee roastery and pottery may seem like odd barnmates, many of the same elements for making pottery are required for roasting coffee including fire, time and patience.